Robotics is a trending topic right now in the Raspberry Pi world, and it’s not always easy to find the product we need.

 And at the end of this list, I will give you the one I prefer.

 I’m very interested in the robotics right now, and will buy very soon my first robot kit (probably at the end of my article ^^).
 In this list, I share with you my discoveries and give you my advice on each of them.

 There is no rational order in this list, as it’s almost impossible to give them a fair score, but the one I prefer are at the beginning.

 If you are looking to quickly progress on Raspberry Pi, you can check out my e-book here.
 It’s a 30-day challenge, where you learn one new thing every day until you become a Raspberry Pi expert.
 The first third of the book teaches you the basics, but the following chapters include projects you can try on your own.

 If you are lost in all these new words and abbreviations, request my free Raspberry Pi glossary here (PDF format)!

-The first one is this list is the FreeNove 4WD Smart Car, I saw a video and was really impressed by the possibilities (I’ll show you the video just after).
+The FreeNove 4WD Smart Car is an interesting one, I saw a video and was really impressed by the possibilities (I’ll show you the video just after).

 It’s probably one of the best choice for beginners.

 The assembly is pretty fast compared to some other alternatives.
 The learning curve is very progressive as you can start to play with the app, then the computer app, and finally try to code it yourself with Python (many tutorials and examples are included)